 - Accurately assess the nature and extent of your adversity.
 Never allow your imagination to magnify your distress.

 - Mourn as necessary.
 God will grieve with you.

 - Own up to your responsibilities.
-If part of your suffering is the consequence of a poor decision on your part, acknowledge what you could have done differently.
+If part of your suffering results from a poor decision, acknowledge what you could have done differently.

 - Define an effective outcome.
 Devise a realistic plan to achieve this result.

 - Garner your resources.
 Access all available information and training.
 Enlist outside expertise as needed.

 - Implement your plan.
 Start where you are.
 Use what you have.
 Do the best you can under the circumstances.
 Then, permit God to revise your plan as he sees fit.